eunomia-bpf/eunomia.dev/docs/others/ideas.md

 ### Expected Outcomes

 - A functional port of `bpftime` for macOS, with core features operational.
-- You should be able to run bpftrace and bcc tools on MacOS.
+- You should be able to run `bpftrace` and `bcc` tools on MacOS, and get expected output.
 - documentation and guides for using `bpftime` on macOS.

 ### Prerequisites and Skills